Guide to using SIM cards overseas

 • Their service can be less reliable than local and international SIMs.

-Best overseas SIM cards for the UK, USA, Europe and Asia
+Best overseas SIM cards

 The cost of data and phone calls and the effectiveness of network coverage can differ widely around the world, which is why it’s a great idea to do your research before leaving New Zealand.